freakypie/django-haystack/docs/tutorial.rst

     things to update).

-    Alternatively, if you have low traffic and/or your search engine can handle it, the ``RealTimeSearchIndex`` automatically handles updates/deletes
+    Alternatively, if you have low traffic and/or your search engine can handle it, the ``RealtimeSignalProcessor`` automatically handles updates/deletes
     for you.